STS Chapter 1: Introduction to Science and Technology and Society

 Governments make policies that shape how science and technology are developed and used.
 Policies can guide progress or solve big problems.
 STS examines how government policies shape scientific research agendas and technological development.

-- Example: Laws supporting organic farming and renewable energy encourage sustainable practices in agriculture and education.
+- Agriculture Example: Laws supporting organic farming and renewable energy encourage sustainable practices in agriculture and education.
 Agricultural subsidies for organic farming promote research into sustainable practices while influencing farmers' decisions on crop production methods.

 8. Learning from the Past (Historical Context)